ibexa/documentation-user/docs/organizing_the_content.md

 You can manage the availability of content by hiding or revealing it.
 You can do this in the Content item's Locations tab by using the Visibility switcher.
 Notice that hiding and revealing only affects a *Location*, not the *Content item*.
-Even if you hide the content in one Location, it will still be visible in its other Locations.
+Even if you hide the content in one Location, it remains visible in its other Locations.

 When a Location is hidden, all of its children (other Content items that are under it in the tree) will also be automatically hidden.
 They can only be revealed if the parent Location is revealed as well.